Web bases in degree two from hourglass plabic graphs: Combinatorial applications of the web basis

 \section{Combinatorial applications of the web basis}

 In this section, we discuss some combinatorial consequences of our web basis.
-We first isolate a particular extreme move-equivalence classes relating to the Tamari lattice.
+We first isolate a particular extreme move-equivalence class relating to the Tamari lattice.
 We then re-prove a cyclic sieving result.